 Follow the recommended dose and duration of therapy.
 Do not take more doses per day than recommended.Always ask your doctor if you have questions.Do not substitute sustained-release acetaminophen for immediate-release acetaminophen without adjusting the dosing interval.

-Avoid taking multiple medicines that all contain acetaminophen:
+Avoid taking multiple medications that contain acetaminophen:

 The FDA Acetaminophen Advisory Committee Meeting.
 What is the future of acetaminophen in the United States?
 The perspective of a committee member.